Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Any claim relating to the confiscation of property by government or local authority

 - Contamination from any controlled drug

 There are some exceptions to these exclusions, so make sure to carefully read the policy wording to understand what is and isn’t covered.

 How can I save on AMI house and contents insurance?

-AMI offer a Multi Policy Discount so you can save money on your insurance premiums.
+AMI offers a Multi Policy Discount so you can save money on your insurance premiums.
 If you have two eligible policies, you will get the AMI Multisaver 2 discount, and the AMI Multisaver 3 discount will kick in if you have three eligible policies.
 The AMI policies you can combine to get the Multi Policy Discount include home, contents, lifestyle block, motor and boat insurance.

-Keeping your insurance policies together one provider not only can save you money, but it also makes life easier when it comes time to make a claim.
+Keeping your insurance policies together under one provider not only can save you money, but it also makes life easier when it comes time to make a claim.
 If you need to claim on both house and contents, for example, there will only be one excess to pay if the claims are related to the same event.

 Tips for saving money on contents insurance from AMI

 - Choose a lower level of cover.
 For example, consider whether you really need Advanced contents insurance when Premier or Renters may be more suitable.